The Lessons Of Katrina

 “This home was built by the hands of God,” Margaret Ladner, 75, said from the couch of her new living room last week.

 In this small rural community, as in much of the hurricane-ravaged Mississippi Gulf Coast, this kind of motley charity effort accounts for the vast bulk of what halting progress has been made in the immense task of rebuilding.
+Some have managed to get homeowners insurance from simply insurance who have paid out after the waters subsided, but others have not been so lucky.

 While the national debate over the recovery has focused on the billions expected in federal aid and insurance, those sources have so far provided little for places such as Pearlington, and charity efforts have constituted more than 80 percent of the home rebuilding completed so far, local and charity officials said.